PoodleSlayer/StreamLabsScripts/CustomShouts/README.md

 This script supports a few settings via the StreamLabs Scripts tab:

 - **Command Name** - the name of this command as it will be used in chat.
 Defaults to `!shout`
 - **Default Message** - default shoutout message for any usernames not covered by custom shoutouts.
-Supports the `$user` and `$channel` parameters for displaying the target username and channel name, respectively.
+Supports the `$name` and `$channel` parameters for displaying the target username and channel URL, respectively.
+- **Target Message** - the message to display in chat if the command is used without a target.
+- **Use Cooldown** - enables a global cooldown for this command.
+Defaults to `false`.
 - **Global Cooldown** - global cooldown (in seconds) to be applied to this command.
 The cooldown is **global** meaning it is independent of whoever uses the command.
 Defaults to 5 seconds.
+- **Cooldown Message** - the message to display in chat if the command is still on cooldown.
+Supports the `$cd` variable for displaying remaining cooldown duration in seconds.
 - **Permission Level** - the required permission level to use this command.
 Defaults to `Moderator` to avoid chat spam and also to only let trusted users shout people out c:

 ## Possible Future Features